LeeSinLiang/GeminiAgentMCP/README.md

-# Gemini Agent MCP Server (JSON-RPC)
+# Gemini Agent MCP Server

-This server provides a Model Context Protocol (MCP) interface to the Gemini API, strictly adhering to the JSON-RPC 2.0 specification for communication.
+This server provides a Model Context Protocol (MCP) interface to the Gemini CLI.
 It allows AI agents and other systems to call the Gemini model and other tools by interacting with a standardized JSON-RPC endpoint.

 ## Setup